TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          This will allow for the closest color to be matched instead.
 You may need this if you image is not guaranteed "clean".

-         **NOTE:** You may experience that this doesn't work if you use the reduceColors-option or render text with niceText-option.
+         **Note:** You may experience that this does not work, if you use the reduceColors-option or render text with niceText-option.

-   Default

 .. container:: table-row